robbydyer/sports/README.md

 - Clock: It's...a clock
 - Sys: Displays basic system info.
 Currently Mem and CPU usage

-## Roadmap

-#### More Sports
-- NCAA Football

-#### Web API for on-the-fly config changes
-~I ultimately would like to integrate a web API that allows certain things to be modified on the fly- this would ideally mean a simple web UI for tweaking things without having to access the Pi and restart the service.~
-The Web API is a thing now!
-Check out [API Endpoints](#api-endpoints)

-#### More Misc.
-Boards
-I'd like to add some other basic boards- ~clock~, weather, etc.

 ## Installation
 There's a helper install script that pulls the latest release's .deb package and installs it and starts the service.
 Obviously, piping a remote script to `sudo bash` is risky, so please take a look at `script/install.sh` to verify nothing nefarious is going on.
 You can always manually download the .deb package in the [Releases Section](https://github.com/robbydyer/sports/releases/latest).
 Just make sure to pick the correct one for your architecture (armv7l for all but Pi Zero).